Scuba diving in Cod Hole

 What to see

 Huge cod are found here all year round.
 Divers can also spot Maori wrasses, sharks, pelagic fish, frogfish, boxfish, parrotfish, barracudas, angelfish, and coral trout.
 There are a lot of soft and hard corals, coral pinnacles, and drop-offs for stunning scuba diving in Cod Hole.
-Divers usually take their cameras to take photos of feeding the cod, which have gotten used to divers over the past 30 years.
+Divers usually take their cameras to take photos of feeding the cod, which has gotten used to divers over the past 30 years.
+Cod Hole is a must-see dive site during the liveaboard diving on Great Barrier Reef